Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 GCC and Jordan: Sector-Led Momentum

-Across the wider GCC, approaches vary, but the direction is consistent.
+Across the wider GCC, approaches vary but the direction is consistent.
 Saudi Arabia enforces strong cryptographic hygiene through national controls and standards, while Qatar, Kuwait, Bahrain, and Oman are embedding quantum risk into broader cybersecurity modernization efforts.

 Jordan offers a clear example of sector-specific leadership.
 In January, the Central Bank of Jordan published a roadmap for transitioning the banking sector to quantum-resistant encryption, framing PQC as a resilience and governance issue for national financial infrastructure.